Knappek/Knappek.github.io/docs/tanzu/platform-automation-toolkit/deploy-tas-tkgi-with-concourse.md

 1. Navigate to the Concourse UI (https://<CONCOURSE-IP>) and follow the `download-products` pipeline.
       1. The `fetch-platform-automation` job starts automatically after a few seconds if the `platform-automation-pivnet` input resource has been checked successfully.
-      1. all other jobs will not be triggered automatically: I have done this on purpose, because I don't want to stress my network and have control when the pipeline downloads and uploads lots of data.
+      1. all other jobs will not be triggered automatically: I have done this on purpose, because I don't want to stress my network and rather have control when the pipeline downloads and uploads lots of data.
 Hence, you need to trigger them manually.
 You can do this [either on the UI or using the CLI](https://concourse-ci.org/jobs.html#fly-trigger-job).

 ## Deploy Foundation

 The next Concourse pipeline `deploy-foundation` will be used to deploy TAS & TKGI and other related products.
-This pipeline can ultimately been used for different environments by providing different variables files.
+This pipeline can ultimately be used for different environments by providing different variables files.
 We will deploy the `sandbox` environment.
-Adding other environments will be self-explanatory.
+Adding other environments is self-explanatory.

 ### Adapt Variables Files